-This degree follows the same syllabus as the BSc Physics programme with an introduction to astronomy and other cutting-edge research provided by the Frontiers in Physics module.
+This degree follows the same syllabus as the BSc Physics course with an introduction to astronomy and other cutting-edge research provided by the Frontiers in Physics module.

-Again, you will pursue the same core as for the F300 programme (BSc Physics), but with astronomy modules, The Structure of Stars and The Structure of Galaxies, replacing two of the options in the BSc Physics degree.
+Again, you will pursue the same core as BSc Physics, but with astronomy modules, The Structure of Stars and The Structure of Galaxies, replacing two of the options in the BSc Physics degree.

 English language requirements